cloud-ark/kubeplus/README.rst

 The 'explain' endpoint is used to discover Spec of Custom Resources.
 It exposes the information packaged in 'openapispec' annotation.
+Note if you are using Kubernetes 1.15+, 'kubectl explain <Custom Resource>' will provide similar functionality.

 .. image:: ./docs/Moodle-explain.png
    :scale: 25%